cdomet-d/irc/bot/libs/curl/docs/SSL-PROBLEMS.md

   when connecting to make the connection succeed.

-  An additional complication can be that modern SSL libraries sometimes are built with support for older SSL and TLS versions disabled.
+  An additional complication can be that modern SSL libraries sometimes are built with support for older SSL and TLS versions disabled!

   All versions of SSL and the TLS versions before 1.2 are considered insecure and should be avoided.
 Use TLS 1.2 or later.